the-beerengineer/cbpi4_pixtendv2s/README.md

   Allows the selected digital output to be toggled on and off
 - **Relay (PiXtendV2S)**
   Allows the selected relay to be toggled on and off

+### Other Extensions:
+- **PixBuzzer**
+  A custom buzzer that uses one of the digital outputs of the board
+  Go to the settings and select one of the digital_outs ("pixbuzzer_do") and the duration of the buzzing noise ("pixbuzzer_duration")
+  The buzzer is triggered every time a notification is sent by the system

 ## ToDo: